Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Tropical line bundle over an elliptic curve

-\begin{defi} A parametrized tropical curve inside $\TT F_\delta$ is a map $h:\Gamma\to\TT F_\delta$ where $\Gamma$ is an abstract tropical curve, and \begin{itemize}[label=-] \item $h$ is affine with integer slope on the edges of $\Gamma$, \item at each vertex, one has the balancing condition: the sum of the outgoing slopes of $h$ is $0$. \end{itemize} \end{defi}
+\begin{defi} A parametrized tropical curve inside $\TT F$ is a map $h:\Gamma\to\TT F$ where $\Gamma$ is an abstract tropical curve, and \begin{itemize}[label=-] \item $h$ is affine with integer slope on the edges of $\Gamma$, \item at each vertex, one has the balancing condition: the sum of the outgoing slopes of $h$ is $0$. \end{itemize} \end{defi}

-Here, integer slope means that the slope of $h$ in some (and thus any) chart of $\TT F_\delta$ takes integer values.
-Since the change of charts are affine with integer slope, this property does indeed not depend on the chosen chart.
+Here, integer slope means that the slope of $h$ belongs to the tangent lattice.
+Concretely, drawing the curve inside $[0;l]\times\RR$, it means that the derivative lies in $\ZZ^2$.
 The weight of an edge $e$ is the integer length of the slope of $h$ on $e$, which does not depend on the chosen chart.
 As the vertical direction $(0,1)$ is unchanged by the gluing maps, we can speak about the vertical direction.